jlingwall/Redfish_alpha_test/alpha_1a.md

 <div ><!--div that we want to hide-->

 		<div><!--div that we want to hide-->
-			<p>Sarsaparilla, yeast, mortar, and heat<br> These four between uplifted spires will meet.<br> The answer is the true sobriquet,<br> Of a place that has earned local célèbre.</p>
+			<p>5.
+Sarsaparilla, yeast, mortar, and heat<br> These four between uplifted spires will meet.<br> The answer is the true sobriquet,<br> Of a place that has earned local célèbre.</p>
 		</div>

 			<div class='wrapper'>